-With access to this real-world data, health care providers can improve diagnosis and patient care.
-Meanwhile, researchers can advance the science behind future Alzheimer's and dementia treatments.
+Access to this real-world data will allow clinicians and other health care providers to improve diagnosis and patient care.
+Meanwhile, researchers will be able to advance the science behind future Alzheimer's and dementia treatments.

 A word from Maria C. Carrillo, Ph.D., Chief Science Officer, Alzheimer's Association